 Then there is Bittunes, which has been around since 2015.
 Bittunes is a monetized distribution platform that works as a merit-based marketplace for digital music, allowing both artists and previous buyers to receive earnings from each progressive sale.

 This is a huge shift from traditional digital downloading platforms to platforms supporting bitcoin music because it uses embedded blockchain IDs that pay both forward and backward too; monetizing the artists' efforts as well as selecting early purchasers too.

 The artists themselves are now seeing the potential of utilizing cryptocurrencies.
 For example, singer and producer Childish Gambino have been an advocate of cryptocurrency for a long time, predicting it would be an alternative to gold.
 Buying music using cryptocurrencies isn’t entirely new, although it’s surprising, given the benefits of the technology, that more artists aren’t using it.

 Although some celebrities and artists have been accepting cryptocurrency as payment for a while now, Spice Girl Mel B started accepting Bitcoin music back in 2013, and 50 Cent did likewise in 2014.

 Rap icon Akon has become well known for his charitable outreach projects.
 One of them is the Akon Crypto City, a plan to build a new city in Senegal using his own cryptocurrency called Akoin.
 Even if the likes of Mariah Carey accept the cryptocurrency Monero for merchandise, then it’s safe to assume that using the blockchain technology for money transfers and payments has taken that big step into mainstream blockchain music platforms.

-The main mobile apps and music platforms still have a strong hold on digital music downloading, but as transactional technology develops and blockchain becomes more widely accepted, new digital download sites are arriving that offer more value to both artists and consumers.
+Mobile apps and music platforms still have a stronghold on digital music downloading, but as transactional technology develops and blockchain trends are becoming more widely accepted, new digital download sites are arriving that offer more value to both artists and consumers.